 *Cost information in this article was calculated using RSMeans data from Gordian™.
 RSMeans is a construction cost database used by thousands of contractors to generate their project pricing.

 Average Window Replacement Cost

-According to Modernize, the average cost of a replacement window is $450–$960.
-This price varies based on the window type, material, and customization options.
-A simple, standard window, such as a single-hung vinyl window, could cost as low as $147.
+We surveyed 1,000 homeowners and found that 61% reported paying $500 or less per replacement window.
+The final price varies based on window style, material, and customization options.
+A simple, standard-size window, such as a double-hung window, could cost as low as $147.
 More intricate types of windows, such as bay and bow windows, could cost into the thousands.

 Factors That Affect Window Replacement Costs

 Several choices you make in the buying process affect how much you’ll pay.
 The main cost factors include the following: